AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/gettingstarted.md

 -   **Personalized Download**: Downloads the zip which contains `adobe-dc-pdf-services-sdk-java-samples` with a preconfigured `pdfservices-api-credentials.json` file.
 -   **Non Personalized Download**: Downloads the `pdfservices-api-credentials.json` with your preconfigured credentials.

-After downloading the zip, you can run the samples in the zip directly by setting up the two environment variables `CLIENT_ID` and `CLIENT_SECRET` by running the following cammands :
+After downloading the zip, you can run the samples in the zip directly by setting up the two environment variables `PDF_SERVICES_CLIENT_ID` and `PDF_SERVICES_CLIENT_SECRET` by running the following cammands :

 - **Windows:**
   - `set PDF_SERVICES_CLIENT_ID=<YOUR CLIENT ID>`